 Because Blackstone pupils are exposed to such a wide range of legal areas, the whole year is non-practising, which means that pupils do not take on any of their own paid work during pupillage.
 On the other hand, we strongly encourage our pupils to take on pro bono cases with FRU or other charities, and we will provide support and ensure that you have the time you need to dedicate to pro bono work.

-If you are a GDL candidate we ask that you forward at least two references from your previous undergraduate/post-graduate studies.
+If you are currently studying for the GDL, we ask that you forward at least one academic reference from your previous undergraduate/post-graduate studies.

 Please ask your referees to address the following matters in their references: